metabase/metabase/docs/enterprise-guide/tools.md

 # Admin tools

-{% include plans-blockquote.html features="Admin tools" %}

 The Admin **Tools** tab contains features for troubleshooting.
 To get to the Admin tools sections, go to the top right of the screen and click on the **gear** icon > **Admin settings** > **Tools**.

-## Questions that errored when last run
+## Question error logs

+{% include plans-blockquote.html feature="Question error logs" %}

-Metabase will list the questions that returned errors, including the:
+Metabase will list the questions that returned errors when last run, including the:

 - Error message,
 - Database that returned the error,